 Subscribe to evo magazine

-These figures do indeed compare favourably to the current world’s fastest SUV, the Lamborghini Urus.
+Speaking of the Urus, the Lister Stealth’s figures do indeed compare favourably to the Lambo which currently stands as the SUV Lister needs to beat to get the world’s fastest SUV title.
 The Lambo is nearly 30bhp down with 641bhp, 0.1sec slower to 62mph at 3.6sec, and crucially some 11mph down at a meagre 189mph top speed.
 Jeep’s more powerful Grand Cherokee SRT Trackhawk also boasts some impressive numbers, producing 697bhp from its supercharged Hemi V8, but thanks to its armoire-like aerodynamics (and underpinnings, let’s be honest) tops out at a mere 180mph.

-Stopping the Lister LFP will be a chunky set of carbon-ceramic brakes.
-Meanwhile new wheels and revised bumpers with extended use of carbonfibre will differentiate the Lister visually from lesser Jaguar F-Paces.
-Lister has released a vague price, with the LFP expected to cost somewhere around £140k when it finally reaches customers.
+Lister has released a vague price, with the Stealth expected to cost somewhere around £140k when it finally reaches customers.
 Not too bad against the Lamborghini’s £165k starting price, but quite a lot when you consider that is over £100k more than an entry-level F-Pace.